schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 }
 ```

-We are able then query those users with Terraform and add them to the group:
+We are able then query those users with Terraform and add them to the group like this:

 ```hcl
 data "azuread_user" "avd_users" {